 Drink Driving Car Accident Claims – Can I Get Compensation?

 By Lewis Cobain.
-Last Updated 13th February 2023.
+Last Updated 2nd July 2024.
 Welcome to our guide on drink driving car accident claims.
-Despite the fact that drink driving is punishable by law, there are many road accidents and pedestrian collisions due to people operating vehicles over the legal limit.
+Driving while under the influence of alcohol is punishable under the law.
+However, road traffic accidents still occur as a result of drivers being over the legal alcohol limit.

 If you have been injured in an accident caused by a drink driver, then you may be eligible for compensation awarded due to making a personal injury claim.
 Our guide covers all you need to know about drink driving and the process of claiming compensation for your injuries.